spollard/josh-works.github.io/_pages/mike-clayville-huge-impact-on-cancer.md

 _note: I wrote this as if I could get an email read specifically and intently by Mike Clayville.
 I didn't wait until I finished that I realized I have no credible/reliable delivery mechanism.
 I'm requesting help to get this to Mike.
 If you're the right person, **you can ask Mike to read this, and he will**._

+_2020-08-06 update: I'm slowly going to share this with more people who might be able to get it to Mike Clayville.
+I will take this page down as soon as I have reason to believe Mike has seen it._

 Hi Mike,

 Something interesting just happened.

-Patrick Collison is one of 17 people I follow on Twitter, so I read this tweet:
+I just read this tweet:

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">As we expand our portfolio of products and services, and work to power a growing cast of global companies, we&#39;re delighted to add Mike Clayville to the team: <a href="https://t.co/7dgwDIVcah">https://t.co/7dgwDIVcah</a>. <a href="https://t.co/eNmVuLxHFb">pic.twitter.com/eNmVuLxHFb</a></p>&mdash; Patrick Collison (@patrickc) <a href="https://twitter.com/patrickc/status/1291103130420015104?ref_src=twsrc%5Etfw">August 5, 2020</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

 _[Stripe Newsroom: Stripe hires Mike Clayville as Chief Revenue Officer](https://stripe.com/newsroom/news/mike-clayville)_

-I read it.
+I read the linked press release.
 I've never heard of you until 10 minutes ago, but it looks like Stripe just make a _great_ investment in convincing you to apply your problem-solving abilities to what they are trying to do in the world.

 I skimmed the release, and a sentance jumped out at me.
-It may have seemed unimportant to most people.
+It may have seemed unimportant to most people:

 ![Outside of work, Mike is passionate about cancer research and serves as a board member of Fred Hutchinson Cancer Research Center](/images/2020-08-05-mike-clayville-01.jpg)

+> Outside of work, Mike is passionate about cancer research and serves as a board member of Fred Hutchinson Cancer Research Center

 My wife and I have been personally affected by cancer.